OpenEvalProject/evals/manuscripts/elife-74308/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03taz7m60 Leonard Davis School of Gerontology, University of Southern California Los Angeles United States
+1. Leonard Davis School of Gerontology, University of Southern California Los Angeles United States ([ROR:03taz7m60](https://ror.org/03taz7m60))
-2. https://ror.org/03taz7m60 Dornsife College of Letters, Arts, and Science, Department of Molecular and Computational Biology, University of Southern California Los Angeles United States
+2. Dornsife College of Letters, Arts, and Science, Department of Molecular and Computational Biology, University of Southern California Los Angeles United States ([ROR:03taz7m60](https://ror.org/03taz7m60))
-3. https://ror.org/03taz7m60 Norris Comprehensive Cancer Center, University of Southern California Los Angeles United States
+3. Norris Comprehensive Cancer Center, University of Southern California Los Angeles United States ([ROR:03taz7m60](https://ror.org/03taz7m60))

 † Corresponding author

 ## Abstract

 The influence of genetic variation on the aging process, including the incidence and severity of age-related diseases, is complex.
 Here, we define the evolutionarily conserved mitochondrial enzyme ALH-6/ALDH4A1 as a predictive biomarker for age-related changes in muscle health by combining Caenorhabditis elegans genetics and a gene-wide association scanning (GeneWAS) from older human participants of the US Health and Retirement Study (HRS).
-In a screen for mutations that activate oxidative stress responses, specifically in the muscle of C. elegans , we identified 96 independent genetic mutants harboring loss-of-function alleles of alh-6 , exclusively.
+In a screen for mutations that activate oxidative stress responses, specifically in the muscle of C. elegans, we identified 96 independent genetic mutants harboring loss-of-function alleles of alh-6, exclusively.
 Each of these genetic mutations mapped to the ALH-6 polypeptide and led to the age-dependent loss of muscle health.
 Intriguingly, genetic variants in ALDH4A1 show associations with age-related muscle-related function in humans.
 Taken together, our work uncovers mitochondrial alh-6/ALDH4A1 as a critical component to impact normal muscle aging across species and a predictive biomarker for muscle health over the lifespan.

 ## Introduction